Rene-007/atomicDDA/420_atomicDDA_stacking-faults/README.md

 <div align="center"><img src="../003_media/pair-stacked_final.jpg" alt="Geometry and spectra and field plot of spheroid pair"></div>
 <br/>

-As expected, the spectra and field distribution did not change much.
+As expected, even though the stacking is different, the spectra and field distribution did not change much.
 In the [next section](../430_atomicDDA_flakes) we will import Gold flakes and structures thereof.